 Shakespeare Speaks: A pound of fleshAvailable for over a year

 Everyday Miracles: The Genius of Sofas, Stockings & Scanners: AwayAvailable until Saturday, 28th May 2016 21:00

 Does Inside Out accurately capture the mind of an 11-year-old girl?
 A child p...Is it enough to use Joy, Sadness, Fear, Disgust and Anger to portray a pre-pubescent child's...
 Read more: Does Inside Out accurately capture the mind of an 11-year-old girl?
 A child psychologist weighs in

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

-This unit explores how engaging in voluntary work can enhance your employment opportunities
+This free course, Using Voluntary work to get ahead in the job market, explores how engaging in voluntary work can enhance your employment opportunities

-By the end of this unit, you should be able to:
+By the end of this free course, you should be able to:

 - identify your objectives;

 - balance these against a practical framework of your personal circumstances;